How To Make Green Tea – 3 Simple Brewing Methods

 Why does green tea make me feel nauseous after I drink it?

 It is probably due to the caffeine present in green tea.
 Caffeine can cause nausea, insomnia, anxiety, diarrhea, etc. Add a few drops of lemon or ⅙ teaspoon of clove powder to your green tea so that you don’t feel nauseous.
-For more green tea side effects read here!
+For more information on the side effects of green tea, read here!

 Can I drink both green tea and ginger tea in a day?